edgeroute/security-champion-framework/execution/program.md

 Monthly training is the core piece of the program.
 It provides an environment for learning and connection amongst the champion population.

+Every Champion meeting should focus on providing insight/educative material and working through whatever needs group input.
+Every group event is a teaching opportunity.

 ### Activity
 * Plan monthly meetings up to twelve months in advance, and add them to champion calendars.
 * Provide a mechanism for champions to sign up to speak at a future monthly meeting.